-Am I the only one who loved these things?
+Am I the only one who loved Almond Joy bars?

 Sadly I can’t eat any commercial chocolate candy now, even if I wanted to “just make one exception,” because all chocolate contains soy lecithin.
 Jacob is allergic to soy and even that tiny amount will bother him.
 It’s not worth it, so I skip it.
 (You better believe if I find a brand that doesn’t contain soy — there’s one type at Trader Joe’s — that I do indulge from time to time!)

 The only wish I had was that they would have a type that had both almonds and dark chocolate.
 But Mounds had dark chocolate and no almonds, and Almond Joy had almonds and milk chocolate.
 Oh well.

 How to get the best of both worlds and a truly healthy treat?
 Make them yourself!